Entrepreneurship is the answer to almost every single problem we have in the world today.

 "We hope that this movement will create a ripple that becomes a wave, for students who don't believe you have to choose mission over money.
 Together, we really can change the world." - Suzi Sosa

-The five finalists were then introduced, and each team leader had 90 seconds to make a pitch to tell the audience about their innovative project and vie for an additional $1,000 Audience Choice Award
+The five finalists were then introduced, and each team leader had 90 seconds to make a pitch to tell the audience about their innovative project and vie for an additional $1,000 Audience Choice Award.
+The finalists were:

 "Essmart gives rural retail shop owners access to products that improve their customers' lives.
 We are a technology distributor working with existing retail shops to reach end users.
 We deliver the goods.
 Essmart is an essential technology distributor with an embedded retail presence in India’s rural shops, beginning in Pollachi, Tamil Nadu.
 Our model focuses on the distribution gap by combining process innovations in sourcing high-quality technologies and distributing to rural areas.
 We reach end users through the extensive retail shop network that services local communities."